MatthiasGwiozda/shopping-list/README.md

 First some data must be provided so that `shopping-list` helps you later to save time.
 The time saving is expecially great when you buy the items for the whole week.

-Here are some features of the grocery list:
+Here are some features of the shopping-list:
 - It let's the user create a shopping list out of defined meals or out of static items.
 Meals and their incredients must only be defined once.
 Afterwards you don't need to worry about forgetting some incredients.
 - Definition of categories for each item
 - Manage multiple shops inclusive the order of the categories in the specific shop